← Back to 後漢書

 西 西

-Frontier pass commandants were struck from the rolls, 〉The post dated to Qin and Former Han frontier policy.〉 while the old colonel who protects the Qiang was revived to handle western tribes. 〉The protector-colonel ranked with major governors and held imperial staff over western tribes.〉 Wang Mang had let the office lapse amid usurpation.
+Frontier pass commandants were struck from the rolls, 〈The post dated to Qin and Former Han frontier policy.〉 while the old colonel who protects the Qiang was revived to handle western tribes. 〈The Han guan yi says: ‘Emperor Wu established it, rank equivalent to two thousand shi, bearing credentials, to oversee the Qiang of the west.
+Wang Mang had let the office lapse amid usurpation."
 Ban Biao now urged the revival of the post to arbitrate tribal grievances.
 The emperor agreed, naming Niu Han to the post and basing him at Lingju in Longxi.〉

 61